 Everything you need to know about DC’s cherry blossom trees and the National Cherry Blossom Festival can be found right here.

 Nothing signifies the arrival of spring in the nation's capital quite like the blooming of the cherry blossom trees and the National Cherry Blossom Festival to celebrate the occasion.
 Visitors descend upon Washington, DC each year to admire the 3,000-plus trees.
-The festival, which runs from March 20 – April 11, 2021, is full of both virtual and in-person events that honor American and Japanese cultures and represents a close bond forged between the two countries that began with Tokyo Mayor Yukio Ozaki’s gift of the trees back in 1912.
+The Festival, which runs from March 18 – April 16, 2023, is full of events that honor American and Japanese cultures and represents a close bond forged between the two countries that began with Tokyo Mayor Yukio Ozaki’s gift of the trees back in 1912.